 You’ll have access to your MailChimp database, a simplified interface, and no additional cost than what you would pay to purchase the ad from Facebook or Instagram.
 You get an easy to use ad builder to create professional and lively ads for Facebook and Instagram in seconds.

-How does MailChimp integrate with social media marketing?
+How does MailChimp and social media integrate with social media marketing?

 Once you link your Facebook page or Instagram account, the feature is immediately available right from the dashboard.
 Using MailChimp’s simplified interface, you create your ads and post them to your social network.